-Source: Venn.
+Source: Venn by Two Sigma.
 The median and percentile columns measure the performance of each factor in the Two Sigma Factor Lens relative to the entire history of the factor in USD, using monthly data for the period March 1995 - September 2020.

 Market Themes & Factor Performance Summary

 - September started on a rocky note with a notable equity market selloff on September 3rd that was led by a decline in tech names.
 Global tech was down nearly -5%, while the overall equity market declined around -2.5%.1 The Equity factor then continued to decline for the first three weeks of the month, reaching a maximum drawdown of -5.2%.
 It clawed back some losses in the final week of the month, but that was not nearly enough to pull the factor into positive territory for September.